Officials shaping plans to demolish still standing structure at Surfside collapse site, mayor says - KTVZ

 Tropical storm might impact area

+One more deceased victim was identified Thursday.
+Officials said Magaly Elena Delgado, 80, was recovered Wednesday.

+At least 18 people are confirmed to have been killed, including four members of one family.

-Lucia Guara, 10, and Emma Guara, 4, were identified Wednesday as two of the 18 people confirmed to have been killed in last week’s collapse, Levine Cava said earlier.
+Sisters Lucia Guara, 10, and Emma Guara, 4, were located Wednesday as was their mother, Anaely Rodriguez.
+Their father, Marcus Guara, was one of the first victims found.

-“Any loss of life — especially given the unexpected, unprecedented nature of this event — is a tragedy, but the loss of our children is too great to bear,” she said.

 One of the girls was a student of Miami-Dade County Public Schools, the school district’s superintendent Alberto Carvalho said.
 In total, 17 of Carvalho’s students lived in the building; he has made contact with 15, and one remains unaccounted for, he said.